hoangduytranuk/blender_manual/blender_docs/manual/animation/armatures/bones/properties/relations.rst

   (see Fig. :ref:`fig-rig-pose-edit-scale` the third tip bone, outlined in yellow, was only scaled down through the parent relationship, exactly as the unselected ones, even though it is selected and active.
-  Otherwise, it should have been twice smaller!).
+  Otherwise, it should have been twice smaller!)
-- When connected and unconnected bones are selected, and you start a grab operation, only the unconnected bones are affected.
+- When connected and unconnected bones are selected, and you start a move operation, only the unconnected bones are affected.
-- When a child connected hinge bone is in the selection, and the "most parent" selected one is connected, when you press :kbd:`G`, nothing happens, because Blender remains in grab operation, which of course has no effect on a connected bone.
+- When a child connected hinge bone is in the selection, and the "most parent" selected one is connected, when you press :kbd:`G`, nothing happens, because Blender remains in move operation, which of course has no effect on a connected bone.

 So, when posing a chain of bones, you should always edit its elements from the root bone to the tip bone.
 This process is known as *forward kinematics* (FK).